stevecochrane/Intergalactic-Curling-League/README.txt

 My first Ludum Dare entry.
 It's for two players and it's like curling with a dash of Marble Madness.
 In space!
+Be warned: I created all of this in the span of 48 hours, and resulting code is not pretty.

 You can play it here: http://stevecochrane.com/ludum-dare/intergalactic-curling-league/